kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ### Signature annotations validation

 All the signature types can have one additional optional validation field, `annotations`.
 These fields are key/value data added by the users during the signing process.
-Thus, it is possible to trust policies that have specific required annotations.
+The data makes it possible to trust policies that have specific required annotations.

 **Examples**

-If the users want to trust only policies which have been signed with some key and the annotation `environment` with the value `production`, they can define the following validation:
+If the users want to trust only policies which have been signed with a specific key and the annotation `environment` with the value `production`, they can define the following validation: